YDIB11/Swissdata/index.markdown

 ---

-Most of the visuals in this chapter are still being built.
-The metric bullets below use the 30-day window; the **PLACEHOLDER** callouts mark where charts and heatmaps will land.
-In the narrative, we zoom in on three stack shocks; the full event list is summarized at the end of the chapter.

----

 ### ASML First EUV Tools (August 29, 2006): The Chokepoint in Modern Chips

 EUV is one of those breakthroughs that does not look like a consumer moment, but becomes a bottleneck for the entire industry.
 If you want leading edge chips, you need EUV.
 That means a single supplier milestone can ripple into foundries, designers, and eventually every company that depends on faster compute.